 How to search for social, news and service content in Listen

 There’s a whole wide world of information about your brand on social and published media, and we’re going to show you how to hone in on it, be notified about it, and share your findings.

 Here, we’re assuming you have an understanding of Lexer Listen.
 Don’t know what Listen is?
 Never heard of a Deep Dive?
-Head over to our Guide to using Listen first.
+Head over to our Listen overview first.

 You’ll also need access to the filters relevant to your search, or have the ability to build them, if they don’t already exist.
-If you can’t see the filters you’re looking for, or don’t see the New Tier Filter buttons through your account’s Settings > Tier Filters - reach out to your manager, or Lexer Support for help.
+If you can’t see the filters you’re looking for, or don’t see the New Tier Filter buttons through your account’s Settings > Tier Filters - reach out to your Success Manager, or Lexer Support (firstname.lastname@example.org)for help.

 Building your search

 Set up your filters

 There are three distinct levels of filtering in your Deep Dive.
 Here’s how they work: